kimbente/dfNGP/README.md

 - [visualise.py](visualise.py) provides useful visualisation functions for vector fields.

 ## The divergence-free Neural Gaussian Process (dfNGP)

+This graphic illustrates the architecture of the dfNGP:

 ![Structure of the divergence-free Neural Gaussian Process](README_assets/model_vis.png)